isabelarvelo/careerhub/README.md

 ## Testing

 You can test the API endpoints using tools like Postman.
 Ensure to set the appropriate headers and request bodies as required by each endpoint.
+All POST endpoints provide detailed instructions when accessed with a GET request.
 If you get confused about any of the endpoints, you can always refer to the code in the `career_hub.py`.
+Future work will focus on building a more user-friendly front-end for this application.

 ## Schema Design